 Is this BER or pericarditis?

-- However, the ST elevation is markedly more prominent in the precordial leads (esp.
-V2-5), consistent with BER.
+- ST elevation is markedly more prominent in precordial leads (especially V2-5)

 Examples of BER